AshwinSundar/ashwinsundar/content/reading/seeing-like-a-state.md

 +++
-linkTitle = 'Seeing Like a State' title = 'Seeing Like a State - James C. Scott (1998)' shortTitle = 'Seeing Like a State' date = 2025-04-08T09:48:06-06:00
+linkTitle = 'Seeing Like a State - James C. Scott (1998)' title = 'Seeing Like a State - James C. Scott (1998)' shortTitle = 'Seeing Like a State' date = 2025-04-08T09:48:06-06:00